 Commitment to the Clinic/Externship

 - Withdrawals from a clinic/externship after indicating intent to enroll can have substantial detrimental consequences for other students in the clinic/externship, the faculty members teaching the clinic/externship, and the clients served by the clinic/externship.

-- If a rising second year student drops a clinic/externship after the May 17th deadline—despite this explanation of the problems that it would cause—and if the student thereafter applies for a clinic/externship in her third year, teachers of the clinics/externships to which the student applies will be informed of the student's failure to honor the deadline in the previous year.
+- If a rising second year student drops a clinic/externship after the May 28th deadline—despite this explanation of the problems that it would cause—and if the student thereafter applies for a clinic/externship in their third year, teachers of the clinics/externships to which the student applies will be informed of the student's failure to honor the deadline in the previous year.

-- If unforeseen circumstances require that a student withdraw after accepting an offer, she should notify both Susan Hodges and the faculty members teaching the course, at the earliest possible opportunity.
+- If unforeseen circumstances require that a student withdraw after accepting an offer, they should notify both Susan Hodges and the faculty members teaching the course, at the earliest possible opportunity.